Corporate governance

 Corporate governance refers to the mechanisms, processes, practices, and relations by which corporations are controlled and operated by their boards of directors, managers, shareholders, and stakeholders.
+It defines how power and responsibilities are distributed within a company, how decisions are made and how performance is monitored.
+Effective corporate governance is essential for ensuring accountability, transparency and long-term sustainability of organizations which is seen especially in publicly traded companies.

 Definitions

 "Corporate governance" may be defined, described or delineated in diverse ways, depending on the writer's purpose.
 Writers focused on a disciplinary interest or context (such as accounting, finance, corporate law, or management) often adopt narrow definitions that appear purpose specific.
 Writers concerned with regulatory policy in relation to corporate governance practices often use broader structural descriptions.
 A broad (meta) definition that encompasses many adopted definitions is "Corporate governance describes the processes, structures, and mechanisms that influence the control and direction of corporations."

 This meta definition accommodates both the narrow definitions used in specific contexts and the broader descriptions that are often presented as authoritative.
 The latter include the structural definition from the Cadbury Report, which identifies corporate governance as "the system by which companies are directed and controlled" (Cadbury 1992, p.
 15); and the relational-structural view adopted by the Organization for Economic Cooperation and Development (OECD) of "Corporate governance involves a set of relationships between a company's management, board, shareholders and stakeholders.
 Corporate governance also provides the structure and systems through which the company is directed, and its objectives are set, and the means of attaining those objectives and monitoring performance are determined" (OECD 2023, p.
 6).

 Examples of narrower definitions in particular contexts include: